rayisbadat/edbca/README.md

         * Output Folder: ${DATE}_${ALBUM_NAME}
         * Files: ${TRACK_NUM}_${TRACK_NAME}
     * Does not clean up the directory were the wavs are tmp written to yet
-    * Does not download album art yet
-    * If there are multiple matcehs for a CD it chooses the first track list.
-Will eventually ask you to choose.